Optimize the Core Web Vitals for low end devices

 Contrast that with businesses targeting cost-conscious shoppers or emerging markets.
 Their audiences lean on aging phones, weak processors or poor network conditions.

-The same website that breezes through a test on a flagship iPhone struggles to load acceptably on a mid-range Android or in countriesd with low bandwidth connectivity.
-This article examines how to optimize Core Web Vitals for lower-end devices.
+The same website that breezes through a test on a flagship iPhone struggles to load acceptably on a mid-range Android or in countries with low bandwidth connectivity.

 Step 1: Generate a Client Capability Score